'Undrafted but undaunted': Oilers' Colby Cave dies at 25

 “The nurse has tied his wedding band to his ankle.
 I am dreaming of being able to touch you, hear your voice, squeeze your hand (3 times), and kiss you again.
 I love you so much, and my heart is shattered into a million pieces without my best friend.”

 Cave scored once in 11 appearances with Edmonton this season.
-He had 11 goals and 23 points in 44 games with the American Hockey League’s Bakersfield Condors this season.
+He had 11 goals and 23 points in 44 games with the American Hockey League’s Bakersfield Condors.

+“Colby was a terrific teammate with great character, admired and liked everywhere he played,” Oilers chairman Bob Nicholson and general manager Ken Holland said in a joint statement.

 “Colby is an awesome person who scored an awesome goal for us this season,” the team said.